iisteev/solus-extra/README.md

 ## Solus extra
-Some solus packages that does not exist in Solus official repository or packages are too new for some applications
+Some solus packages that do not exist in Solus official repository or some packages are too new for some applications.